polishCurl/InMemoryObjectStorage/README.md

 Integration tests use the _curl_ command line utility and they are located in `test` folder.

-Build and execute all tests (unit and integration):
+Build and execute all tests (unit and integration) using the default compiler:
 ```
 bazel test //...
 ```